-- A. Teen pregnancy
+- A. Teen Pregnancy

-- B. Road accidents and injuries
+- B. Road Accidents and injuries

 - C. Overweight and obesity

 - D. The ability to get help for stress, depression and problems with emotions

 - E. Smoking

 - F. Alcohol

-- G. Drug addiction
+- G. Drug Addiction

 Based on responses to Questions 9 and 10, a list of top community health concerns was generated for each county.
-These health concerns were again confirmed using the most recent secondary data available to confirm the prevalence of this community concerns.
+These health concerns were again confirmed using the most recent secondary data available to confirm the prevalence of this community concern.
 Next, the results of the provider surveys were incorporated.
 Responses from two questions from the provider survey were used.
 The list of health issues below was provided for both of these questions.